susanpeng/SusanPeng/README.md

-I'm a technical writer and editor currently.
+I'm a technical writer and editor currently. <br />

-I'll be a Data Analyst soom.
+I'll be a Data Analyst soon. <br />

-I was a system analyst/develop before.
+I was a system analyst/develop before.<br />

 + 🔭  I'm working on my READ.me file on GigHUb